 Guidelines for Milk Handling

-All Mothers’ Milk Alliance milk should be marked with two dates: the date of donor baby’s birth, DOB, and date of milk collection, DOC.
+All BCMC milk should be marked with date of milk collection, or DOC.
 The DOC tells you how long ago the milk was pumped.
 Pay special attention to the DOC in order to use the oldest milk first.
-Please discard any cracked or leaking bags, as they may be contaminated.

 Always wash and dry hands thoroughly before handling fresh, frozen or thawed milk.
 While human milk has properties that protect against maternal skin flora, these factors may not be as effective when bacteria from other people are introduced.
 Lather hands with soap and water for 15 seconds, paying special attention to areas under your finger nails.
 Do this routinely before and after feedings and diaper changes.
 If using bar soap, use a rack to allow the bar to dry between uses.
 Avoid antibacterial soaps and detergents.
 Avoid fragranced and colored soaps and hand lotions.

 The fresher the milk, the higher its nutritive value.
-If you obtain fresh, refrigerated milk, use it within 72 hours or freeze it.
 Store frozen milk in the rear or bottom of your refrigerator and freezer, where temperatures are coldest and most even.
 If you have a deep freezer, please store milk there.

 If you are a recipient struggling to establish your milk supply through frequent, long-term pumping, please know that a hospital-grade pumps are available for rent from the Breastfeeding Center.